Apress/developing-solutions-for-microsoft-azure-certification-companion/ch11/README.md

 ## Ensure the two functions work

 There are a number of functions pre-built in this code.
-For chapter 11 (APIM), you only need to have `Function1` and `GetMovies` working.
+For chapter 11 (APIM), you only need to have `Function1` and `GetTopMovies` working.
 The remaining functions are irrelevant to this chapter.

 1. Make sure `Function1` works

     To get started, make sure `Function1` works, either in the Azure Portal or by making a PostMan or cURL request against it.

-1. Make sure the `GetMovies` function works.
+1. Make sure the `GetTopMovies` function works.

-    As with `Function1`, make sure you can execute the `GetMovies` function.
+    As with `Function1`, make sure you can execute the `GetTopMovies` function.

 ## Directory.Build.props